ianmagenta/SteamMarket-Analyzer/README.md

 # Steam Market Analyzer
-Provides developer-focused statistics about the Steam marketplace.
+Provides developer-focused statistics about the Steam storefront.